 Well Wilderness Kids Therapeutic Nature Center offers inclusive NaturePlay programs & therapies for children of all ages & abilities with the mission of supporting child development through Social Emotional experiences through all of the senses in a nature-based setting.
 We are committed to serving as guardians of play with the use of Mindfulness tools for all children.

-The program is staffed by a highly experienced team of pediatric professionals including Early Childhood Educators, Physical Therapists, Occupational Therapists, Speech Therapists, & Music Therapists.
+The program is offered by a highly experienced team of pediatric professionals including Physical Therapists, Occupational Therapists, Speech Therapists, Music Therapists, & Early Childhood Special Educators.
 A Licensed Pediatrician, Mindfulness Facilitator, & Social Worker also support our team & families.

-A Wellness Market in partnership with local farmers & makers that offers high quality foods & products that nourish the body for optimal health is also offered year round.
+A Wellness Market in partnership with local farmers & makers that offers high quality foods & products that nourish the body for optimal health is also offered seasonally.

 Nature Element: Feathers

 Stephanie graduated from Creighton University Physical Therapy Program in May 2001 with her Doctorate in Physical Therapy.
 Her experience in pediatrics has ranged from many pediatric settings including Early Intervention, schools, & outpatient hospital services.
 In 2015, she shifted to private therapy practice to focus on incorporation of holistic wellness care for women & children.
 The opening of Well Wilderness Kids Therapeutic Nature Center shortly followed as her vision to create a space for children of all ages & abilities in a nature-based setting came to light.
 She has studied the science behind the benefits of nature on the sensory system, immune system & overall brain development in children which has fueled her passion to create an inclusive nature center for families & her community.

 She & her husband, Farmer Jon, with their 4 children lead a busy farm life full of caring for animals, outdoor projects, gardening & enjoy hosting outdoor gatherings for family & friends.